akbartus/Any-Quiz-Generator/README.md

 If there is a need to generate quiz questions continuously, just add new text and ask it to generate.
 It will add new questions.

+<b>Note:</b> If for some reason it does not generate questions, visit this page: https://huggingface.co/spaces/Akbartus/MixtralAPI and click on "Restart this Space".
+If API is not used for prolonged period of time it is automatically going to a sleep mode.

 ### **Tech Stack**
 The project was made possible thanks to:
 - HuggingFace-hosted Mixtral API